wqking/eventpp/doc/eventqueue.md

 - [API reference](#apis)
 - [Internal data structure](#internal-data-structure)

-EventQueue includes all functions of [EventDispatcher](eventdispatcher.md) and adds event queue features.
-Note: EventQueue doesn't inherit from EventDispatcher, don't try to cast EventQueue to EventDispatcher.

 ## Description

 EventQueue includes all features of EventDispatcher and adds event queue features.
 Note: EventQueue doesn't inherit from EventDispatcher, don't try to cast EventQueue to EventDispatcher.
 EventQueue is asynchronous.
-Event are cached in the queue when `EventQueue::enqueue` is called, and dispatched later when `EventQueue::process` is called.
+Events are cached in the queue when `EventQueue::enqueue` is called, and dispatched later when `EventQueue::process` is called.
-EventQueue is equivalent to the event system (QEvent) in Qt, or the message processing in Windows.
+EventQueue is equivalent to the event system (QEvent) in Qt, or the message processing in Windows API.

 <a name="apis"></a>
 ## API reference